indygreg/PyOxidizer/docs/config_api.rst

    Represents an implementation of Python.

    Used for embedding into binaries and running Python code.

+``PythonEmbeddedData``
+   Represents resources embedded in a binary to define and run a Python interpreter.

 ``PythonExecutable``
    Represents an executable file containing a Python interpreter.